-Early in the first four years of the school's current Accountability Plan, when this objective was written, a local business executive, Olive Chase, emerged as a leader among the members of the Board and led the Trustees through a Board Strengthening Project sponsored by the Pioneer Institute.
+Early in the first year of the school's current Accountability Plan, when this objective was written, a local business executive, Olive Chase, emerged as a leader among the members of the Board and led the Trustees through a Board Strengthening Project sponsored by the Pioneer Institute.
 Mrs. Chase served as Treasurer of the Cape Cod Lighthouse Board in 2000-2001 and then as Board Chair in 2001-2002 and 2002-2003.
 She focused her efforts on creating the basic infrastructure needed for the school to become self-sustaining.
 She recruited new Board members who brought skills in finance, law, business development, and educational administration.
 She created a Business Manager's position and a Finance Committee that meets monthly, reviews standardized financial reports, and develops operating and capital budget projections.
 She retained legal counsel to review and develop new salary and benefit structures, personnel policy statements, contracts, and job descriptions.
 After the Director, Patricia Anthony, resigned to accept a college professorship, Mrs. Chase chaired a search committee to retain a new Executive Director of the school, and in the new Director's first year she developed a Director's Evaluation process, and she supported a Strategic Planning process.
 As demonstrated in the Governance Profile later in this report, the Board of Trustees has enhanced and improved its performance dramatically.

-In addition, the Board has continued to work with the Executive Director to define his role, set goals and expectations, support him appropriately, and evaluate his performance.
+In addition, the Board has continued to work with the Executive Director to define his role, set goals and expectations, and evaluate his performance.
 As a matter of routine at each monthly Board meeting, the Director provides a status report on each of the goals that have been defined for the year.
 In the spring of this year, the Board conducted an evaluation with the following format.
-The Board circulated an evaluation questionnaire to all parents, Trustees, and staff; tabulated the results; and wrote a summary of the responses.
-The Executive Committee met with the Director, discussed the results, and then agreed upon goals for the coming year.
-The Executive Committee then reported the results of the evaluation to the full Board and provided opportunity for Board discussion before the Board voted to renew the Director's contract for the next year.
+The Board chair circulated an evaluation questionnaire to all parents, Trustees, and staff; tabulated the results; and reviewed them with the Director.
+He then distributed the results to the full Board and urged each Board member to visit and speak with the faculty and staff in order to be prepared for a discussion of the evaluation at the May meeting.
+The Board invited the Director to address the evaluation results at that meeting, and then the Board entered Executive Session and agreed to the terms of a contract offer for the next year.